 Here are some things to think about before taking the plunge with a planner:

-1: Will you need to carry your planner around, or will it simply sit on your desk?
-If you're carrying your planner with you, you’ll need a bag to fit it in.
-Don’t forget to also think about the weight of your planner.
+Portability: Will you need to carry your planner around or will it simply sit on your desk?
+If you're carrying your planner with you, you'll need a bag to fit it in.
+Don't forget to also think about the weight of your planner.

-2: Do you like to customize your planners, or do you prefer one that is well-suited to your needs that you can leave as is?
+Customization: Do you like to customize your planners, or do you prefer one that is well-suited to your needs that you can leave as-is?

-4: In addition to your calendar, what other features would you like your planner to have?
+Purpose: In addition to a calendar, what other features would you like your planner to have?
 Do you hope to use your planner for goal setting, meal planning or business planning?
 What about tracking your exercise or water consumption?

 Ring-bound planners are reminiscent of the three-ring binders you might remember from school.
 The rings open and close, allowing you to easily add or subtract any pages from your planner.
 They come in a variety of styles and materials, depending on your budget.
 They also come in a variety of sizes, depending on how much room you might need.
 The three most common sizes include pocket, personal and A5.

-Day Designer has expanded on the Filofax idea by offering some more thoughtfully designed options for inserts.
+Day Designer has expanded on the Filofax idea by offering some more thoughtfully designed options for inserts, from divider tabs and stickers to lined notepad inserts.
 Again, because the ring-bound system is so flexible, inserts can be used interchangeably (as long as you have the same size planner).
-This one features a zippered pouch, slots for cards and a starter insert set of planner pages.
+This black leather A5 binder features a zippered pouch, slots for cards and a starter insert set of planner pages.

+The Erin Condren A5 Daily Ring Agenda comes complete with a trendy vegan leather exterior on the outside and an industry-standard ring system, magnetic closure, pen loop and seven storage pockets on the inside.
 Choose from a daily, weekly or monthly layout and customize with snap-in accessories and page inserts.
-They're known for their vertical calendar layout, as well as including spaces for extras, such as meal planning or tracking your water consumption.
+They're known for their vertical calendar layout, as well as for including spaces for extras such as meal planning or tracking your water consumption.

 The largest category in the world of planners includes spiral-bound agendas.
 These planners are similar to spiral notebooks.
 They are much less flexible, in that it's trickier to add pages to this type of planner (though ripping pages out is much easier).
 However, unlike ring-bound planners, it's also much harder for you to lose any pages from your planner.

-If you're looking for a fun, light-hearted planner, then you definitely should look at ban.do's options.
-This one comes with a brightly colored daisy design cover, and in-between calendar pages, you'll find cute quotes, ample room for stickers and empowering illustrations.
+If you're looking for a fun, light-hearted planner, then you definitely should look at options from ban.do.
+This one comes with a brightly colored botanical cover, and in-between calendar pages, you'll find cute quotes, ample room for stickers and empowering illustrations.
 Plus, check out their simple daily to-do planners as well as their wellness planners.

 Fashion designer Lilly Pulitzer offers a spiral planner that is reminiscent of the fun, colorful aspects of her clothing and accessories.
 Included in the planner are gorgeous watercolor illustrations, stickers, address/contact pages and a spot to write out this year's goals.

-A popular pick amongst students and young professionals, this hardcover planner from Rifle Paper Company includes gold-foil stickers, an interior pocket and space to jot down special dates, monthly to-dos and notes.
+A popular pick amongst students and young professionals, this hardcover planner from Rifle Paper Company includes playful, colorful stickers, an interior pocket and space to jot down special dates, monthly to-dos and notes.